aws/aws-graviton-getting-started/machinelearning/tensorflow.md

 While the packages for python wheel/docker container/DLAMI provide stable baseline for ML application development and production, they lack the latest fixes and optimizations from the development branches.
 This section provides instructions for building TensorFlow from sources, to build the master branch or to incorporate the downstream optimizations.
 ```
+# This step is required if gcc-10 is not the default version on the OS distribution, e.g. Ubuntu 20.04
+# Install gcc-10 and g++-10 as it is required for Arm Compute Library build.
+sudo apt install -y gcc-10 g++-10
+sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-10 1
+sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-10 1

+# Install the required pip packages
+pip3 install numpy packaging

 # Install bazel for aarch64
 mkdir bazel
 cd bazel